Prabesh01/Prabesh01/README.md

 ---

+_Being King of Internet doesn't mean owning the Internet, its all about freedom_

+### My dream Internet:
+- Everything (software, websites, chips, etc) shall be open-sourced
+- No CAPTCHAs
+- No-one can take/use any data (even public ip) of an user without user's consent.
+The default will be 'NO'
+- No fucking long terms and conditions with hidden motives.
+Companies could provide service only after their terms and condition are verified to be safe for users by certain organization.
+- Only tags or categories shall be used to display user based data.
+No fucking creating filter bubbles and reading user's psychology to display data to users.

+---

 _NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github_

 <a href="https://github-readme-stats.sabesansathananthan.vercel.app/api?username=Prabesh01&show_icons=true&hide_border=true&count_private=false&include_all_commits=true&theme=radical">